TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/3-BlogExample/2-the-stations-of-the-journey.rst

 (1).

-The *Dispatcher* bundles all information of the request in a *Request* and sends it to the appropriate part of the extension, which takes over the flow control — the so-called *Controller* (2).
+The *Dispatcher* bundles all information of the request in a *request* and sends it to the appropriate part of the extension, which takes over the flow control — the so-called *Controller* (2).

-Within the controller, the appropriate storage facility which is in charge of the blogs — the *Repository* — is instructed to return all the stored blog posts using the method :php:`findAll()` (3).
+Within the controller, the appropriate storage facility which is in charge of the blogs — the *repository* — is instructed to return all the stored blog posts using the method :php:`findAll()` (3).

-The *Repository* returns a collection of the already present ``Blog`` objects with all of their posts, comments and tags (4).
+The *repository* returns a collection of the already present ``Blog`` objects with all of their posts, comments and tags (4).